Dolní Věstonice

 Dolní Věstonice (Unterwisternitz) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 300 inhabitants.
-It is known for the eponymous archaeological site.
+It is known for the eponymous archaeological site and it gave the name to one of the oldest known works of art in the world, Venus of Dolní Věstonice.

 Geography

-Dolní Věstonice lies on the border between the Mikulov Highlands and Dyje–Svratka Valley.
-It is located on the shore of the Nové Mlýny reservoirs.
+Dolní Věstonice is located about 22 km northwest of Břeclav and 33 km south of Brno.
+It lies on the border between the Mikulov Highlands and Dyje–Svratka Valley.
+The highest point is at 316 m above sea level.
+The village is situated on the shore of the Nové Mlýny reservoirs.
 The municipality is partly located in the Pálava Protected Landscape Area.
-The area on the reservoir is protected as the Věstonice Reservoir Nature Reserve.
+The area of the reservoir is protected as the Věstonice Reservoir Nature Reserve.

 History

 Prehistoric times

 Dolní Věstonice is known for the Dolní Věstonice archaeological site.
 Approximately 25,000 years ago, during the Upper Paleolithic period of the Stone Age, a small settlement of mammoth hunters consisting of huts built with rocks and mammoth bones was founded on the site of what is now Dolní Věstonice.
 This is the oldest permanent human settlement that has ever been found.
 Numerous other archaeological discoveries point to extensive human habitation of the area in prehistoric times.
-The archaeological site is also known for finding Venus of Dolní Věstonice, one of the most important archaeological discoveries in Europe and one of the oldest and most famous art in the world.
+The archaeological site is also known for the finding of the Venus of Dolní Věstonice, one of the most important archaeological discoveries in Europe and one of the oldest and most famous art pieces in the world.

 9th–20th century

 During the Great Moravia period, which lasted between the 9th and 10th centuries, a small Slavic gord was built here.
 The gord protected a ford on an important trade route.

 The first written mention of Věstonice is from 1312.
 During the 13th century the place became inhabited by German colonists.
 In 1460, the village was promoted to a market town by King George of Poděbrady.
-From the beginning of the 16th century until their expulsion in 1622, the anabaptists settled here.
+From the beginning of the 16th century until their expulsion in 1622, the Anabaptists settled here.
 They were famous for their high level of education and the establishment of wine cellars, which have survived to this day.

-Until 1918, the village was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Nikolsburg District, one of the 34 Bezirkshauptmannschaften in Moravia.

-In 1938, it was occupied by the Nazi army as one of the municipalities in Sudetenland.
+In 1938, it was annexed by Nazi Germany and administered as part of the Reichsgau Niederdonau.
 The German speaking population was expelled in 1945 according to the Beneš decrees and replaced by Czech settlers.